learn-co-curriculum/dsc-convolutional-neural-networks/README.md

 - The pixels around the edges are used much less in the outputs due to the filter.

-For example, if we apply 3x3 filters to a 5x5 image, our original 5x5 image contains 25 pixels, but tiling our 3x3 filter only has 9 possible locations.
+For example, if you apply 3x3 filters to a 5x5 image, the original 5x5 image contains 25 pixels, but tiling the 3x3 filter only has 9 possible locations.
 Here's the 4 of the 9 possible locations for the 3x3 filter on a 5x5 image:

 <img src="images/5by5_3by3_1.jpeg" width=200>
 <img src="images/5by5_3by3_2.jpeg" width=200>